 What are your hobbies?

 I enjoy skiing, hiking, travel and being involved in local charities.
-I am Vice President at HART for Animals and I spend as much time as possible with my very own German short-haired pointers, Tonka and Yukon and my husband, John.
+I am on the Board of Directors at HART for Animals and I spend as much time as possible with my dogs Merlin and Annie and my husband, John.

 Favorite thing about the area?